 Shared Security Responsibility Model

 BoltOps makes heavy use of AWS, which practices a Shared Security model.
 Essentially, this means that AWS takes responsibility "of the cloud" itself and customers are responsible for what they put "in the cloud."
 So BoltOps and its clients have a shared responsibility for what is "in the cloud."
-BoltOps takes responsibility for the infrastructure resources that are provisioned and manages those resources.
-The client is responsible for the application code deployed.
+AWS customers take responsibility for the infrastructure resources that are provisioned and manage those resources, including the application code deployed.

 This section covers the process that BoltOps goes through for new hires to address the human-factor concerns.